ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     INFO:root:GDB server started at port:3333

-<span class="tips">**Tip:** if you don't have permission to access the board on Linux, you can use [this udev rule](https://developer.mbed.org/comments/perm/9920/).
+<span class="tips">**Tip:** If you don't have permission to access the board on Linux, you can use [this udev rule](https://developer.mbed.org/comments/perm/9920/).
 The option -bh tells pyOCD to use hardware breakpoints, and -r tells it to halt the target after a reset.</span>

-By default, the server will listen for GDB commands on port 3333.
-It will transfer those commands by USB to the interface chip.
-The interface chip, a Freescale Kinetis KL26, will communicate those commands to the micro:bit's processor.
+By default, the server listens for GDB commands on port 3333.
+It transfers those commands by USB to the interface chip.
+The interface chip, a Freescale Kinetis KL26, communicates those commands to the micro:bit's processor.

 GDB needs to connect to pyOCD with the following command: